uzzielkyle/cozycup/README.md

 # Cozy Cup Cafe

 ## Project Description

 Cozy Cup Cafe is a website created for a warm and inviting coffee house experience.
 Built using the Astro JavaScript framework, this site provides an engaging platform to showcase the café's offerings, story, and mission.
 Whether you're looking to browse the menu, learn more about the café's history, or contact the team, Cozy Cup Cafe delivers a seamless and cozy user experience.
-You can visit us at https://cozycup.netlify.app
+You can visit us at our [website](https://cozycup.netlify.app).

 ## Features

 - **Home Page**
   - Inviting hero section with an image and catchy tagline: "Sip, Relax, Repeat."
   - Featured Products section highlighting popular coffee blends and pastries.